WICG/canvas-color-space/CanvasColorSpaceProposal.md

 <pre>
 typedef (Uint8ClampedArray or Uint16ClampedArray or Float32Array) ImageDataArray;

+dictionary ImageDataColorSettings {
+  CanvasColorSpace colorSpace = "srgb";
+  CanvasPixelFormat pixelFormat = "8-8-8-8";
+};

-[Constructor(unsigned long sw, unsigned long sh, optional CanvasColorSpace colorSpace = "legacy-srgb"), Constructor(ImageDataArray data, unsigned long sw, optional unsigned long sh, optional CanvasColorSpace colorSpace), Exposed=(Window,Worker)] interface ImageData {
+[Constructor(unsigned long sw, unsigned long sh, optional ImageDataColorSetting imageDataColorSettings), Constructor(ImageDataArray data, unsigned long sw, optional unsigned long sh, optional ImageDataColorSetting imageDataColorSettings), Exposed=(Window,Worker)] interface ImageData {
   readonly attribute unsigned long width;
   readonly attribute unsigned long height;
   readonly attribute ImageDataArray data;
-  readonly attribute CanvasColorSpace colorSpace;
+  readonly attribute ImageDataColorSetting imageDataColorSettings;
 };
 </pre>

-* getImageData() produces an ImageData object in the same color space as the source canvas, using an ImageDataArray of a type that is appropriate for the specified pixelFormat (smallest possible numeric size that guarantees no loss of precision)
+* getImageData() produces an ImageData object with the same color settings (colorSpace and pixelFormat) as the source canvas, using an ImageDataArray of a type that is appropriate for the specified pixelFormat (smallest possible numeric size that guarantees no loss of precision).
 * putImageData() performs a color space conversion to the color space of the destination canvas.

 ### Limitations